 The latest release of the qualification can be found at: https://training.gov.au/Training/Details/CHC43015

-Must have completed at least the equivalent of Year 11.
+- International students must have completed at least the equivalent of Year 11

 - the student was educated for 5 years in an English speaking country.